Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

-1.1 Cashtech Pty Ltd ABN 78 618 344 844 (“Cashtech“) is committed to managing your personal information openly and transparently and to keeping your personal information safe.
-We will endeavor to fulfil this commitment, including by:
+Cashtech is a service offered by Trimorph Pty Ltd ABN 87 604 290 931 ("Cashtech", "we", "us", "our").
+We are committed to managing your personal information openly and transparently and to keeping it safe.
+We will endeavour to fulfil this commitment, including by:

 1. complying with the Australian Privacy Principles ("APPs");